felipe-loka/poll-api/README.md

 ### Poll Creation

-- User should be able to create a poll and get a link to share with people
+- Users should be able to create a poll and get a link to share with people
-- User can choose if the poll allows more than one choice in the same vote (multi choice poll)
+- Users can choose if the poll allows more than one choice in the same vote (multi choice poll)

 ### Poll Voting System

-- User should be able to vote in a given poll
+- Users should be able to vote in a given poll
-- User should be able to see the vote results of a given poll after voting
+- Users should be able to see the vote results of a given poll after voting

 ## Observability

-It's beeing implemented a whole observability stack to monitor the application correctly.
+It's being implemented a whole observability stack to monitor the application correctly.

-- **Logs**: are being collected by [FluentBit](https://fluentbit.io/) and forwarded to Loki.
+- **Logs**: are being collected by [FluentBit](https://fluentbit.io/) and forwarded to [Loki](https://grafana.com/docs/loki/latest/).
+- **Traces**: Traces are automatically generated (instrumentation) using OpenTelemetry and are collected by [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/) and forwarded to [Tempo](https://grafana.com/oss/tempo/) using [OTLP protocol](https://opentelemetry.io/docs/specs/otel/protocol/) via HTTP requests

-In order to fully test this locally you will need to build the local application using Docker.
+To fully test this locally you will need to build the local application using Docker.
 To make it easier a script was created and added in `package.json`, so you can simply run `pnpm container`

 ## Next Steps

-The following requirements should be implemented in next versions:
+The following requirements should be implemented in the next versions:

-- Add observability to the application: metrics, traces
+- Add observability to the application: metrics
 - Add cache layer (e.g. Redis) to minimize latency time
-- Validate the need of using a poll of connections to manage the connection to the database
+- Validate the need to use a poll of connections to manage the connection to the database